Martha Wash: Business and ventures

-Purple Rose records
+Purple Rose Records

 In 2004, Wash launched her own independent recording label called Purple Rose Records.
 James Washington, also Wash's manager, is the label's head of A&R. Intended to be a platform for emerging talent and for artists who may be overlooked by major record labels, Purple Rose Records was established in New York City.
-The first release on the label was the single "You Lift Me Up" in September 2004, a song by Wash, which peaked in the top five of Billboards Dance Club Songs chart.
+The first release on the label was the single "You Lift Me Up" in September 2004, a song by Wash, which peaked in the top five of Billboard's Dance Club Songs chart.
 Something Good, Wash's second album, was the label's first album released in January 2013.
 The label has continued to distribute all of Wash's official releases to date.

 Purple Rose also began managing other musical acts.
 First Ladies of Disco, a female group originally composed of Martha Wash, Linda Clifford, and Evelyn "Champagne" King, released their debut single "Show Some Love" on the label in 2015.
 The song peaked in the top-ten on Billboard's Dance chart.
 The group has since toured throughout the United States of America on the First Ladies of Disco Tour.
 In July 2016, The Ritchie Family released a single "Ice" on the label.
 The song was later remixed and released as a maxi-single of six tracks.

 On March 25, 2019, First Ladies of Disco released their second single "Don't Stop Me Now" on Purple Rose Records.